JjGesulgon/cms-portfolio-v2/README.md

 * Vue.js

 ## Setup
-To run this project, follow the steps below:
+To setup this project, follow the steps below:

 ```
 $ cd personal-website